 If you choose a partner with an equal fear of interdependence and emotional openness, for example, then even if you somehow manage to express your needs, resolve difficulties and sustain the relationship together it's possible you will find it difficult to accomplish the partnership life goals and enjoy the fulfilling mutual support you have in mind for a relationship - although, of course, you might have fully accepted that you would prefer not to have that kind of partnership.
 It all depends what you most want and it's totally ok to preference a partnership with distance if this is what you have accepted you prefer.
 Unchecked, the qualities that can make your avoidance more comfortable can also be less likely to lead to a supportive, functional partnership in the long term, although awareness of our attachment style may give us the tools to more effectively address difficulties when they do arise.
 But bear in mind that while seeking this may keep you feeling safer, it also may never encourage you to resolve your existential fears or help you access your buried feelings, and accept fully receiving and learning to give the love and attention you were taught not to believe you deserved.
 Put simply, it's a way to keep running - to continue to believe we are not enough.
 The ideal solution is to take ownership for fixing your avoidant tendencies and look for someone with whom you are both able be open about what you need.
 It's important we feel safe that our needs will be met and believe we can meet those of others.
 But, again, do you want your choice of partner just to be determined only by the fact that they do not show significant commitment, enthusiasm to interact or emotional attachment to you - by fear - or by more positive, considered reasons that embrace your desires for the qualities in a life partner rather than your fears?

 It takes exposure to love to resolve these patterns.
 Even if it feels an uncomfortable, difficult and painful process, we can slowly correct our patterns by allowing for the emotional validation and interest we failed to receive as a child, and learning to show it in return.
 So if you are serious about resolving your habits, then instead of the quest for autonomy, ideally look for a partner with whom to establish a secure pattern.
 Someone with secure independence and emotional connectedness (which turn into to interdependence in a couple) is a very different thing to someone who might not lean on you because they are also repressing.
 If you want to resolve your past patterns, ideally look for someone who can show some sympathy with your space and intimacy needs but can also be clear, direct and honest about their feelings, doesn't keep you guessing, is committed to collaboration, compromise and teamwork in a relationship but will also stand their ground, seeks resolutions and communicates well.
+It is vital to be able to solve difficulties and move through things together.
 Someone whom can both express their needs and you can feel safe expressing yours to.
 These are the qualities that encourage long term success, and with conscious work you can start to mirror ones you may not be used to.
 Learn to accept and value the importance of emotional openness as a tool that can help you both successfully navigate a relationship, not fear it.
 Seek consistency, availability, reliability and responsiveness, and don’t mistake butterflies you feel (or the dopamine of intermittent reinforcement) when someone is being hard to read or unavailable for true connection.